-DNV could also confirm that the special purpose societies formed for the project are eligible for the presumed (or assumed) profit regime, in accordance to the national fiscal legislation.
-Values of 0.65% for the PIS/PASEP tax /57/, 3% for the Cofins tax /57/.
-The social contribution on net income (CSLL) is calculated at the applicable rate of 9% on 12% of the revenues /59/ and income tax is calculated at the applicable rate of 15% on 8% of the revenues /58/ with an additional tax of 10% on 8% of the revenues for values above BRL 240 000 per year.
-DNV confirmed that all taxes are in accordance with the Brazilian national regulation /57//58/ and is appropriate for the time of the investment decision.
+DNV also confirmed that the special purpose societies formed for the project are eligible for the presumed (or assumed) profit regime, in accordance to the national fiscal legislation.
+According to Brazilian Assumed Profit regulations /46/ taxes are applied directly on the project revenues, therefore there is no need to present the depreciation in the cash flow.

+The taxes applied are 0.65% for the PIS/PASEP tax /61/ and 3% for the Cofins tax /61/.

+The social contribution on net income (CSLL) is calculated at the applicable rate of 9% over 12% of the gross revenues /63/.

+The income tax is calculated at the applicable rate of 15% over 8% of the gross revenues /62/ with an additional tax of 10% over 8% of the gross revenues for values above BRL 240 000 per year.

+All taxes were calculated according to the Brazilian legal requirements.
 In the presumed profit regime, depreciation has no impact in the project's internal rate of return.
-In this case, tax rates are calculated over revenues and not over gross profits /79/.
+In this case, tax rates are calculated over revenues and not over gross profits.